-- Willingness to discuss graduate program requirements and policies that are available online. - o Advising graduate students on developing a dissertation plan, including appropriate course work, research activity, and defining timelines for the completion of each step. - o Providing regular and timely feedback on the progress of graduate students toward degree requirements.
-This should include advising them on their preparedness to take the qualifying exam, proposal defense, and dissertation defense.
+- Willingness to discuss graduate program requirements and policies that are available online. - Advising graduate students on developing a dissertation plan, including appropriate course work, research activities, and defining timelines for the completion of each step. - Providing regular and timely feedback on the progress of graduate students toward degree requirements.
+This should include advising them on their preparedness to complete the written rigor of prior research, F31+ document and oral defense, and dissertation defense.